Introduction

 Filling their CV

 - Use probing questions: What extracurricular activities are you involved in at University?
 What are your hobbies?
 What do you do in your spare time?
-Request that they describe them to you
+Ask them to describe these to you

-- If any of their activities or interests involve working with people, you could tell them to describe how they work in a team
+- If any of their activities or interests involve working with people, ask them to describe how they work in a team

-- Discuss disclosure if appropriate, for example, if related to gaps on cv, disclosing in a cover letter.
-Have they thought about it and do they need additional advice?
+- Discuss disclosure if appropriate, for example, if related to gaps on their CV.
+Have they thought about it, and do they need further advice?

 Application question support

 - Help them interpret the language.
-Ask them if they understand what is required
+Ask them if they understand what's required

 - Find out which questions they find most concerning